CollectionBuilder/cb-docs/docs/theme/map.md

 ```

 ### map-cluster-radius:
-- Determines the size of clusters
+- Determines the size of clusters.
+A smaller radius will create more, smaller clusters, and increasing will create fewer, larger clusters on the map.
 	- Range: `10` to `80`
 ```yaml
 map-cluster-radius: 25